Supervisor/supervisor/README.txt

   properly.
 See also: 'Supervisor Log Levels'.
 Default: info.

   'pidfile' -- The location in which supervisord keeps its pid file.
+  This option can include the value '%(here)s', which expands to the directory in which the supervisord configuration file was found.
+  Default: ./supervisord.pid.

   'nodaemon' -- If true, supervisord will start in the foreground instead of daemonizing.
 Default: false.